Frequently Asked Questions

 Why does my mobile phone screen look like a psychedelic rainbow of colours when I’m wearing my sunglasses?

-Why do I see rainbows in car windows?
+Why do I sometimes see rainbows in car windows?

 My question isn’t answered here.
 How can I get help?